 Chengdu Itinerary Overview

 This Chengdu Itinerary will give you a plan for 1 day up to 3 depending on your schedule.
-You can pick and choose to change out acitivies if there is something more appealing to you, however we have tried to give a mix of nature, food and culture on each itinerary.
+You can pick and choose to change out activities if there is something more appealing to you, however we have tried to give a mix of nature, food and culture on each itinerary.

 - 1 day: highlights only